positively-charged/bcc/doc/details.md

 }
 ```

+--

 When in a namespace block, two special things happen: first, [strong types](#strong-types) are in effect; second, the `let` keyword is implied, so you get [block scoping](#block-scoping) by default.

-If you don't want to use namespaces but still want strong types and default block scoping, you can put your code in a namespace block for the upmost namespace:
+If you don't want to use namespaces but still want strong types and default block scoping, you can wrap your code in a namespace block for the upmost namespace.
+This is the same as being in the upmost namespace, but now you get to enjoy the benefits of namespace blocks:

 ```
 namespace upmost {